What To Expect In A Vehicle Collision Claim

 Almost all vehicle collisions end the same way.
 Over 95 percent of these matters settle out of court.
 However, just like every car wreck is different, every claim follows a different path to settlement.
 Sometimes, the way is straight and direct.
 Other times, it’s very long and circuitous.
 Normally, it’s somewhere in between.

 There are some other predictable elements of a car crash claim.
 Despite what TV commercials imply, insurance companies do whatever they can to delay, reduce, or deny compensation to victims.
-Campbell personal injury attorneys, on the other hand, do whatever they can to quickly deliver fair compensation to victims.
+San Jose personal injury attorneys, on the other hand, do whatever they can to quickly deliver fair compensation to victims.
 This compensation usually includes money for economic losses, such as medical bills, and noneconomic losses, such as pain and suffering.

 Prompt and proper medical treatment is an essential element of fair compensation.
 If victims don’t see doctors almost immediately after an accident, the insurance company will almost certainly later claim that the victim’s injuries must not have been very severe.

 Attorneys connect victims with doctors to ensure that they get prompt treatment.
 This connection also addresses the “proper treatment” element.
 Many car crash injuries, like whiplash, are difficult to diagnose.
 The violent motion of a car crash causes this injury.
 Unless it’s treated aggressively and rightly, whiplash could cause paralysis.